+So, the big question is here, how much does it cost to run a Lazy Spa?
 A Lay-Z-Spa (or “Lazy Spa”) hot tub is reputedly one of the most energy-efficient inflatable ‘tubs on the market.
-Is this true?
-How much does it cost to run a Lazy Spa?
+Is this true and what should you know before getting one for your home?

 Well, the manufacturer – Bestway – has had some independent studies done, and the claim seems to be borne out.
 A Lazy Spa, as far as inflatable hot tubs go, is the most energy-efficient you will find in the UK.

 But how much are we talking, exactly?
 Let’s get down into the details:

 How Much Does A Lazy Spa Cost To Run In The UK In 2023?

 Most people wondering how much it costs to keep a Lay-Z-Spa running want a ballpark figure to work from.
 The estimate the manufacturer itself provides is:

 - £7-10 per week – for around 75 minutes of use.

 - £35-40 per week – for daily use of around an hour, five days a week.